It's All About Tea — chinese tea

 Posted by Boyka Mihaylova on

-In the previous blogpost, we started exploring the most prominent areas that produce the best green tea of China.
-We witnessed the balance between production volume output and the distinctive local craftsmanship and cultural heritage that shaped some of China's signature loose-leaf green tea's image to the world.
+In the previous blog post, we began exploring the most prominent regions that produce China's best green tea.
+We witnessed the balance between production volume and the distinctive local craftsmanship and cultural heritage that shaped the image of some of China's signature loose-leaf green teas for the world.

 Chinese Green Tea Production Regions